All ingredients are individually packaged, but our central facility

 Poke tortillas with a fork all over, 10 times for each tortilla.

 Place tortillas on prepared baking sheet.
 Drizzle with 1 tsp. olive oil and massage oil into tortillas.
 Bake in hot oven until browned and crispy, 5-7 minutes.

 Halve and peel onion.
 Cut halves into ¼" dice.

 Stem jalapeño, halve, seed, remove ribs, and cut into ¼" dice.
 Wash hands and cutting board after working with jalapeño.

 Place a large non-stick pan over medium-high heat.

 Add 1 tsp. olive oil, ground pork, ¼ tsp. salt, and a pinch of pepper to hot pan.
-Stir occasionally, breaking up meat with a spoon, until browned and pork reaches a minimum internal temperature of 160 degrees, 5-7 minutes.
+Stir occasionally, breaking up meat, until no pink remains and pork reaches a minimum internal temperature of 160 degrees, 5-7 minutes.

 Cook the Vegetables

 Return pan used to cook pork to medium heat and add 1 tsp. olive oil.